SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 visualization with libraries such as Plots.jl and Makie.jl.
 SciML libraries attempt to always include plot recipes wherever possible for ease of visualization.

-## Tables.jl: Common Interface for Tablular Data Types
+## Tables.jl: Common Interface for Tabular Data Types

 [Tables.jl](https://github.com/JuliaData/Tables.jl) is a common interface for defining tabular data structures, such as [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).
 SciML's libraries